 - Viscose lace has been sourced for this bra and knicker set.
 Viscose production uses up less water than the production of other favoured fibres like cotton

-- The lace is certified OEKO-TEST 100 CLASS I STANDARD.
+- The lace is certified OEKO-TEX 100 CLASS I STANDARD.
 To get the STANDARD 100 label, all lace fabrics have to pass intensive tests to check for harmful substances

 - Our lace supplier successfully completed the GRS (Global Recycling Standard) certification for all their factory locations and they are re-certified every year.

 - Bamboo silk in Stone, Peach and Black is used for a selection of the Dawn bra and knicker sets.
 The fabric is woven using 100% organic bamboo fibres and Oeko-Tex certified dyes.
 This means the use of harmful metals and chemicals in the manufacturing process is strictly controlled and uses a closed-loop system

 - The raw material is 100% organically grown bamboo (OCIA certification for international standards, NOP for USA standards) from sustainably managed bamboo forests (FSC certification)